 Find the Cheapest Airports to Utah Ski Resorts

 For the most part, you'll probably be considering flights to Salt Lake City International Airport.
 Salt Lake City is the largest and most wallet-friendly airport that is closest to many of the best Utah family ski resorts.
 The airport has over 340 daily flights to 95 nonstop destinations.
-The airport is just 4 miles from downtown Salt Lake City and 40 miles from Park City.
+The airport is just 4 miles from downtown Salt Lake City and less than 40 miles from Park City.
+Delta has a hub there, so you'll find a number of Delta flights.

 There are some smaller airports in Utah.
 However, many ski resorts near Salt Lake City, Park City and Ogden are within easy driving distance from Salt Lake City International Airport.
 Some Utah locations, such Brian Head, are closer to the smaller airport in Saint George, Utah, or even the Las Vegas airport, than to Salt Lake City.
 Still, most travelers will be flying into Salt Lake City.
 The road signs from the airport to the ski resorts are well-marked and easy to follow, making Salt Lake City and Park City easy destinations for even first-time visitors.